arkeasz/tudu/README.md

 # Tudu

-**Tudu** is a project management application designed for tracking projects, workflows, and their progress.
 --
 Tudu allows users to create, manage, and follow up on projects and workflows efficiently.
 The application focuses on providing an intuitive interface for seamless project tracking.